mwong510ca/Nifty-Assignments-2016---Rack-O-Game/README.md

   4. Keep the cards in sequence for bonus points if possible.
 * Other - Moved images to images folder.

+* How to play:
+  Download [Phase 2] and unzip the folder.
+On Terminal, type: java -jar Racko.jar
+  You can watch the changes made by computer strategy.
+  <pre>Example:  computer :  7  9 15  x  o 31  x  o  x  x
+            x - The initial card when the game started. o - The card has replaced from the draw pile.
+            # - The card has replaced from the discard pile.</pre>

 Phase 3 - in progress.
 * Improve my computer strategy by tracing known cards on deck and other player's hand.